PRIDE-Archive/jmzTab/README.md

 In addition, it is important to highlight that jmzTab is already integrated and used in external software such as the [LipidDataAnalyzer](http://genome.tugraz.at/lda/), and in an mzQuantML to mzTab converter included in the [mzq-lib](https://mzq-lib.googlecode.com/) library.

 The jmzTab library is divided in different modules:
-  * jmztab-modular-model: Data Model for mzTab [jmztab-modular-model.zip (latest version)](http://www.ebi.ac.uk/pride/resources/tools/jmztab/latest/jmztab-modular-model.zip)
+  * jmztab-modular-model: Data Model for mzTab [jmztab-modular-model.zip (<=3.0.8)](http://www.ebi.ac.uk/pride/resources/tools/jmztab/latest/jmztab-modular-model.zip)
-  * jmztab-modular-util: Parsing capabilities and error handling [jmztab-modular-util.zip (latest version)](http://www.ebi.ac.uk/pride/resources/tools/jmztab/latest/jmztab-modular-util.zip)
+  * jmztab-modular-util: Parsing capabilities and error handling [jmztab-modular-util.zip (<=3.0.8)](http://www.ebi.ac.uk/pride/resources/tools/jmztab/latest/jmztab-modular-util.zip)
-  * jmztab-modular-converters: jmzTab utilities to convert PRIDE XML and mzIdentML files to mzTab [jmztab-modular-converters.zip (latest version)](http://www.ebi.ac.uk/pride/resources/tools/jmztab/latest/jmztab-modular-converters.zip)
+  * jmztab-modular-converters: jmzTab utilities to convert PRIDE XML and mzIdentML files to mzTab [jmztab-modular-converters.zip (<=3.0.8)](http://www.ebi.ac.uk/pride/resources/tools/jmztab/latest/jmztab-modular-converters.zip)

+The latest versions of these modules from version 3.0.9 onwards can be downloaded individually from the [ISAS Artifactory repository](https://apps.lifs.isas.de/artifactory/list/ebi-tools/uk/ac/ebi/pride/).

 When you use jmzTab library, please cite the following publication: